dkaenzig/micc_replication/README.md

 The code in this repository is licensed under the [BSD 3-Clause License](https://opensource.org/license/BSD-3-Clause).

 You are free to share and adapt the data and code provided appropriate credit is given.
-If you use these data, please cite the following paper:
+If you use these data or code, please cite the following paper:

 Bilal, Adrien and Känzig, Diego R. (forthcoming).
 The Macroeconomic Impact of Climate Change: Global Versus Local Temperature.